Police Traffic report

 The information included in a Police Traffic Report

-The information typically included in a police traffic report varies depending on the jurisdiction and location where the accident occurred.
+The information typically included in a police traffic report varies depending on the jurisdiction and location of the accident.
 However, most reports contain basic details such as:

 How to Obtain a Police Traffic Report